torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 	- PCI_ERS_RESULT_DISCONNECT
 	  Same as above.

-Drivers for PCI Express cards that require a fundamental reset must set the needs_freset bit in the pci_dev structure in their probe function.
+Drivers for PCIe cards that require a fundamental reset must set the needs_freset bit in the pci_dev structure in their probe function.
 For example, the QLogic qla2xxx driver sets the needs_freset bit for certain PCI card types::